Your Own Back Yard

 - Charley Oelze as the man with the samples

 - Bit part.
 According to Maltin & Bann.
 He's giving away the samples of dental cream.
-I can't
+I can't positively identify him in the footage I've seen.

-- Harry Bowen as the donor
+- Harry Bowen as a pedestrian

 - other adults